 Supreme Miniature Vehicle Storage Solutions Architect

-When the Mercedes-Benz Pontonobilia web page was launched in 2001, it did not seem possible such a large and diverse range of scale models, toys and ephemera would develop.
-Scale models of contemporary Mercedes-Benz vehicles have always been popular, but the 1953-1962 Ponton era began more than 50 years ago.
+When the Mercedes-Benz Pontonobilia web page was launched in 2001, it did not seem possible that such a large and diverse range of scale models, toys and ephemera would develop.
+Scale models of contemporary Mercedes-Benz vehicles have always been popular, but the 1953-1962 Ponton era began more than 65 years ago.
 Fortunately, for "Pontonobilia Archaeologists", numerous toy manufacturers from around the world have made (and continue to make) Mercedes-Benz Ponton scale models for both the toy and collectible markets.

 SL / SLR / Competition

 Some of the more common materials used in manufacturing these beguiling little models include plastic, rubber, tin, pot metal, and in some cases, even brass and nickel.
 While some models were made for display purposes, others included battery powered head lights, functional steering, and can move about by means of a spring-wound clockwork motor.
 There was even one model with a fluid transmission.
 The miniature vehicles can be as diverse, attractive and detailed as their full scale counterparts.
 Many of these models were originally made for young lads to play with, and unfortunately did not survive the test of time.
 On the other hand, some examples were treated with more care, and have endured for new generations to appreciate.
 Needless to say, these are quite valuable for serious scale model collectors today.